sonata-project/SonataAdminBundle/Resources/doc/getting_started/the_form_view.rst

 .. image:: ../images/getting_started_entity_type.png

-When an admin would like to create a new category, it needs to go to the category admin page and create a new category.
+When an admin would like to create a new category, they need to go to the category admin page and create a new category.

 Using the Sonata Model Type